-For those who don’t know, can you tell us a bit about Xiha?
+For those who do not know, can you tell us a bit about Xiha?

 All content, from static text to blogs and Twitter feeds, is translated by human professionals in near real time, so a customer in Japan will see a fully Japanese website while someone in America might be looking at an English language website.
 We also embed Google Translate to all content, so it is easy to communicate with visitors.
 This is based on what we have been doing with the Xiha community for the past three years now, and we are very happy to be able to provide the same tools for everyone.

-You’ve created a large global community.
+You have created a large global community.
 What has it taught you about the way users from different countries/cultures interact online?
-What is the most surprising thing you’ve learned?
+What is the most surprising thing you have learned?

 First of all, people from different cultural backgrounds certainly behave different way in the online community.
 Members from the Nordic countries are quiet and kind of shy, while Asians are not afraid to talk to anyone and ask for help to improve their English.
 People from Latin America and southern Europe are very talkative and colourful.

 For the most part, the Xiha community works really well.
-People are there because they are interested in other cultures, so they’re quite tolerant of the differences in behaviour.
-I’ve also noticed that people are really OK with broken language, so nobody needs to be afraid to write even if they don’t know the language very well.
+People are there because they are interested in other cultures, so they are quite tolerant of the differences in behaviour.
+I have also noticed that people are really OK with broken language, so nobody needs to be afraid to write even if they do not know the language very well.
 And as we provide the machine translation for all of the content, so we often see lively discussions where everyone is writing in their own language!

-It’s been a pleasant surprise to notice that people can interact even if there is no common language.
-Machine translation is not perfect, but then again it’s usually a better option than not being able to communicate at all.
+It has been a pleasant surprise to notice that people can interact even if there is no common language.
+Machine translation is not perfect, but then again it is usually a better option than not being able to communicate at all.
 Google is also doing an excellent job improving the quality of translations all the time.
 We get most of our traffic from international searches, from outside of the English speaking world, mostly because we have a large website with a lot of public content in dozens of languages.
-We’ve learned this to be a competitive edge – the market is way less saturated when you go outside of the English speaking countries, and the smaller the language group, the better we perform.
+We have learned this to be a competitive edge – the market is way less saturated when you go outside of the English speaking countries, and the smaller the language group, the better we perform.

 In your opinion, how can organisations leverage social sites like Xiha to engage with customers and boost brand awareness?